s0ngkran/server/README.md

 # monitor2.py
 * auto monitor the log file
-* set realtime by change the value in monitor.txt to 'realtime'
+* set realtime mode by change the value in monitor.txt to 'realtime'
 ```python
 if __name__ == "__main__":
     command = "cd skd/train0027; cat tr01.txt"